MakeSchool-Tutorials/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 Next, you'll need to handle promises from the Mongoose perspective.

 I'm going to encourage the use of `promises` to handle asynchronous transactions.
-Mongoose doesn't supply it's own Promise library; instead Mongoose asks you to set a Promise library of your choosing.
-The tutorial will use the default **JavaScript Promise**.
+As of Mongoose 5.0 native promises are used by default.
+[Read more](https://stackoverflow.com/questions/51862570/mongoose-why-we-make-mongoose-promise-global-promise-when-setting-a-mongoo)

 Finally, for testing, we can add an error handler for connection errors.